Benton County, Indiana

 Benton County is located in the northwest part of the U.S. state of Indiana, along the border with Illinois.
-As of 2010, the county's population was 8,854.
+As of 2020, the county's population was 8,719.
 It contains six incorporated towns as well as several small unincorporated settlements; it is divided into 11 townships which provide local services.
 The county seat is Fowler.
 Benton County is part of the Lafayette, Indiana, Metropolitan Statistical Area.

 History

 The lands of present NW Indiana were explored by French explorer Robert de LaSalle.
 At that time the area was inhabited by the Miami Confederation of Indians.
 Through White settlement, encroachment, and confrontation, the various indigenous groups were forced to cede their claim to the area.
 In October 1818, the Pottawattamies, Weas, and Delawares ceded their lands west of the Tippecanoe River to the government.
-In a treaty dated 23 October 1826, the Pottawattamie and Miamis ceded all their lands east of the Tippecanoe.
-A treaty dated 26 October 1832 with the Pottawattamie ceded control of the northwestern part of Indiana; on 27 October the Pottawattamie of Indiana and Michigan also relinquished all claim to any remaining land in those states.
+In a treaty dated October 23, 1826, the Pottawattamie and Miamis ceded all their lands east of the Tippecanoe.
+A treaty dated October 26, 1832, with the Pottawattamie ceded control of the northwestern part of Indiana; on October 27 the Pottawattamie of Indiana and Michigan also relinquished all claim to any remaining land in those states.

 Before 1832, this area was not open to settlement; previous settlers had taken the southern parts of Ohio, Indiana and Illinois.
 Northwestern Indiana was also less desirable for farming, being described as alternate swamps, sterile sand ridges and flat, wet prairies, although it did proliferate in game.

-A state legislative act dated 7 February 1835 created two counties in this area, Newton and Jasper.
+A state legislative act dated February 7, 1835, created two counties in this area, Newton and Jasper.
 The county governments were not created at that time and the counties were attached to White County for administrative purposes.
-The Jasper County organization was effected beginning 15 March 1838.
-On 18 February 1840, the county of Benton was formed from Jasper's area.
+The Jasper County organization was effected beginning March 15, 1838.
+On February 18, 1840, the county of Benton was formed from Jasper's area.
 It was named for Thomas H. Benton (D), U.S. Senator from Missouri.
 The original county seat selected in 1843 was Oxford, but after a long struggle between contending factions it was moved to Fowler in 1874.